 - Keep your vents closed during times of high humidity (above 60%).
 This can help dry out your crawlspace and prevents humid air condensing on the cool sub-floor.

 After following these three tips, monitor the crawlspace between June-August and see what the moisture readings are.
 In some cases, this is enough to help reduce the moisture below the danger zone (above 18-20%) If through a summer cycle the moisture levels do not drop low enough further action should be taken.

 - Install a dehumidifier.
 In almost all cases, installing a dehumidifier has solved moisture problems that we have dealt with over the years.
 It is the most economically feasible option after installing a vapor barrier.
 The dehumidifier is programmed to run on a humidistat which turns the machine on and off depending on the humidity available in the air.
 We have controlled extreme cases of moisture (like seen in the attached video) in a short amount of time.

 If you have high moisture in your crawlspace, some action should be taken.
-If nothing is done to correct these issues, serious damage to the structure of the crawlspace can develop and possible health related issues with mold growth can occur.
-If you think you may have an issue with your crawlspace do not delay to have it inspected by a professional.
+If nothing is done to correct these issues, serious damage to the structure of the crawlspace can develop and possible health-related issues with mold growth can occur.
+If you think you may have an issue with your crawlspace do not delay having it inspected by a professional.